CS4098/GroupProject/README.md

 We do not support Mac OS X and cannot guarantee the following will work.

 ### Installation on Ubuntu 12.04
 To install natively on Ubuntu 12.04 there are several dependencies that must installed.
+Unless otherwise noted, any commands listed here should be run from the project root.

 #### Install build tools, curl, mercurial, git
 * ```sudo apt-get update && sudo apt-get install -y build-essential```